vana-com/vana-dlp-smart-contracts/README.md

 #### Epoch System

-- The RootNetwork operates on an epoch-based timeline (1 hour on moksha)
+- The RootNetwork operates on an epoch-based timeline (21 days on mainnet, 21 hours on moksha)

 #### DLP Selection Process

-1. At the beginning of each epoch, the top 16 DLPs are selected based on their total staked amount.
+1. At the end of each epoch, the top 16 DLPs are selected based on their total staked amount.
-2. Only these 16 DLPs participate in that epoch.
+2. Only these 16 DLPs receive rewards for the epoch that just ended.
-3. Other DLPs can compete for future epochs by accumulating more stakes.
+3. Only stakers for these 16 DLPs receive rewards for the epoch that just ended.

 #### Reward Distribution

-1. At the end of each epoch, rewards are distributed to the 16 participating DLPs based on their performance during the epoch.
+1. At the end of each epoch, rewards are distributed to the 16 participating DLPs based on the total amount staked for each DLP.
 2. For each DLP:
     - A portion of the reward goes to the DLP owner.
     - The rest is reserved for the DLP's stakers (as per the `stakersPercentage`).